'Salem's Lot: Film and television

 In 1979, Salem's Lot was adapted as a three-hour two-part television miniseries of the same name that aired on CBS.
 It stars David Soul as Ben Mears, and was nominated for three Primetime Emmy Awards and an Edgar Award.
 It was filmed on location in Ferndale, California.
 A truncated two-hour version was also released in cinemas in some countries.
 In 1987, Larry Cohen directed the film A Return to Salem's Lot.
 Marketed as a sequel to the 1979 miniseries, the film does not include any of the original characters despite using the image of Barlow from the 1979 version on the poster.
 In 2004, TNT premiered a new television adaptation of Salem's Lot, also a three-hour, two-part miniseries, starring Rob Lowe as Ben Mears.
 It also received a Primetime Emmy nomination.

 In 2018, the eighth episode of the Castle Rock TV series (centered around the fictional town created by King) entitled "Past Perfect" was aired, which briefly showed a present-day bus stop in Jerusalem's Lot.
 A traffic sign indicated that the town was located 24 miles away from Castle Rock.
 The Marsten House is a primary location in the show's second season.

 The 2021 Epix television series Chapelwaite, starring Adrien Brody and Emily Hampshire, is loosely based on the short story "Jerusalem's Lot", a prequel to Salem's Lot set in the 19th century.

 A theatrical film adaptation of Salem's Lot, from New Line Cinema, was announced in April 2019, with Gary Dauberman set to write and direct, and James Wan attached to produce.
 Filming began in Boston in September 2021.
-Lewis Pullman stars as Ben Mears, while Spencer Treat Clark and Makenzie Leigh will co-star as Mike Ryerson and Susan Norton respectively.
+Lewis Pullman starred as Ben Mears, and Spencer Treat Clark and Makenzie Leigh costarred as Mike Ryerson and Susan Norton respectively.
 The film was originally scheduled to be released in cinemas on September 9, 2022, but was pushed back to April 21, 2023, before being pulled from Warner Bros. release schedule indefinitely.
 The film premiered directly on Max on October 3, 2024.